Summer Funding: FAQ

 Can I select which fund(s) I want the selection committee to consider when they review my application?

-Rather than selecting particular funds, students will answer a series of screening questions that will help staff determine which fund(s) are the best fit for their particular summer experience.
+Rather than selecting particular funds, students will be required to answer a series of screening questions on the funding application.
+The answers will help staff determine which fund(s) are the best fit for each particular summer experience.

 What should I do if I've applied to multiple organizations?